24073779g/COMP5241-lab2/lab2_writeup.md

 - (Optional) `TRANSLATE_URL` — base URL for a LibreTranslate-compatible instance (default: https://libretranslate.de)
 - (Optional) `TRANSLATE_API_KEY` — API key for LibreTranslate if your instance requires one
 - (Optional) `USE_GITHUB_MODELS=true` to force using the GitHub Models inference endpoint

+Important: if you use a `.env` file locally, do not assume Vercel will read it — Vercel requires environment variables to be configured in the Project Settings (see deployment notes below).

 3. Apply the DB schema changes to your Supabase project.
 The `supabase/schema.sql` file contains the CREATE/ALTER statements.
 You can run those SQL statements in the Supabase SQL editor or via psql connected to the DB.